List of Descriptive Words and Phrases For Book Reviews

 informal

-used about language or behaviour that is suitable for using with friends but not in formal situations
+used about language or behavior that is suitable for using with friends but not in formal situations

 journalistic